oriansj/mescc-tools/README.md

-pull requests can be made at https://github.com/oriansj/mescc-tools and https://gitlab.com/janneke/mescc-tools or patches/diffs can be sent via email to Jeremiah (at) pdp10 [dot] guru or join us on freenode's #bootstrappable
+pull requests can be made at https://github.com/oriansj/mescc-tools and https://gitlab.com/janneke/mescc-tools or patches/diffs can be sent via email to Jeremiah (at) pdp10 [dot] guru or join us on libera.chat's #bootstrappable

 These are a collection of tools written for use in bootstrapping